erickndava/erickndava.github.io/_posts/2026-01-14-Week-8-9-and-Te-WebTech-for-The-Spatial-Scientist.md

 |:--:|
 | *A Modal Pop-up - JS/ CSS* |

 Content in Week 8 was not too foreign.
 Being the network administrator of my fibre to the home network, lessons on TCP/IP was familiar ground.
-I knew enough of how traffic traverses the web - my home network is customised with a [PiHole](https://pi-hole.net/) and a has network wide [DNS filtering](https://welcome.opendns.com/).
+I knew enough of how traffic traverses the web - my home network is customised with a [PiHole](https://pi-hole.net/) and has network wide [DNS filtering](https://welcome.opendns.com/).

 Having setup my blogging site in 2015 from scratch and through several iterations, writing HTML code felt at home.
 I have in my portfolio, some web-mapping projects which leverage HTML.
 The twist came when it was time to delve deeper in Java Script.
 Earlier learning through the course drove home the fact that the course is really about learning to learn new languages more quickly and easily.

 In the years past I have fiddled with the [LAMP  Stack](https://aws.amazon.com/what-is/lamp-stack/).
 Experiencing Flask in Week 9 was a breath of fresh air.
 Quickly seeing the results of one's development efforts.
-It was not easy untangling the interlinked parts (documents) of a Flask app.
+Early on, it was not easy untangling the interlinked parts (documents) of a Flask app.
 But once understood, it makes sense as the power of templating and frameworks is exposed.
 It becomes rather convenient.

 | <img src="/images/web-server-running.png" alt="My Flask App"/>